 Secondary succession can be seen in areas recovering from forest fires or abandoned agricultural fields.
 For example, after a forest fire, grasses and shrubs often regrow within a few years, followed by trees as the ecosystem recovers.

-Primary succession, on the other hand, can be observed in places like volcanic islands or areas left barren by glacier retreat.
+Primary succession, on the other hand, can be observed in places such as volcanic islands or areas left barren by glacier retreat.
 These environments take much longer to develop because they start without soil or any plant life.

 Ecological succession differences between these two types of succession show how ecosystems recover in distinct ways based on their starting conditions.